Editorial Review

 SARMs: Cost Considerations

-SARMs are relatively inexpensive on a per-cycle basis ($30-80 for a 4-8 week cycle).
-However, the true cost includes post-cycle therapy compounds ($50-100), blood work before and after the cycle ($100-300 for hormonal panels), and the health costs of potential side effects.
-When calculated comprehensively, a complete SARM cycle with proper monitoring costs $200-500+.
-Additionally, the quality control issues in the SARM market mean purchasers may be paying for a product that does not contain what the label states.
+SARMs are cheap per cycle ($30-80 for 4-8 weeks).
+But the true cost includes PCT compounds ($50-100), blood work ($100-300 for hormonal panels), and the health costs of potential side effects.
+A complete cycle with proper monitoring costs $200-500+.
+Quality control issues also mean purchasers may be paying for a product that does not contain what the label states.

 Peptides: Cost Considerations